Interdisciplinary Approaches to Machine Learning

 15/20/30 CATS (7.5/10/15 ECTS)

 This module serves as an interdisciplinary introduction to contemporary machine learning research and applications, specifically focusing on the techniques of deep learning which use convolutional and/or recurrent neural network structures to both recognize and generate content from image, text, signals, sound, speech, and other forms of predominantly unstructured data.
-Using a combination of theoretical/conceptual/historical analysis and practical programming projects in the R programming language, the module will teach both the basic application of these techniques while also conveying the historical origins and ethical implications of such applications.
+Using a combination of theoretical/conceptual/historical analysis and practical programming projects, the module will teach both the basic application of these techniques while also conveying the historical origins and ethical implications of such applications.

 - Week 01.
 Introduction: A Social History of Machine Learning.